tweag/FawltyDeps/docs/usage.md

 If no `--deps` option is passed, FawltyDeps will look for the above files under the `basepath`, if given, or the current directory (i.e. same as `--deps .`).

-### How to match `import` statements with resolved dependencies
+### How to match `import` statements with declared dependencies

-When FawltyDeps looks for undeclared and unused dependencies, it needs to match `import` statements in your code with corresponding package dependencies declared in your project configuration.
-We support following options:
+When FawltyDeps analyzes undeclared and unused dependencies, it needs to match `import` statements in your code with corresponding package dependencies declared in your project configuration.
+We support the following options to help this process:

-- `--pyenv`: Where to search for Python environments that have project dependencies installed.
-Dependency name is taken from the metadata of installed packages.
+- `--pyenv`: Where to search for Python environments (e.g. virtualenvs) that have project dependencies installed.
+Finding installed dependencies is the best way to correctly match import names  and declared dependencies.
+If this is not given, the project directories will be searched for Python environments.
-- `--custom-mapping-files`: Files containing mapping of dependencies to imports defined by the user.
+- `--custom-mapping-file`: A TOML file containing mapping of dependencies to import names defined by the user.
+When provided, this mapping takes precedence over looking through installed packages for a match.
+This is a power user feature for when you want full control of how FawltyDeps matches import names and package names.
 - `--install-deps`: Allow FawltyDeps to auto-install declared dependencies into a separate temporary virtualenv to discover the imports they expose.
+This is potentially expensive, but it allows FawltyDeps to provide a good analysis when there is no existing Python environment with project dependencies installed.

-See [Explanation](./explanation.md) for more details.
+For more details about the process of matching `import` statements to declared dependencies, please see the [Resolving dependencies section in Explanation](./explanation.md#resolving-dependencies).

 ## Excluding paths